sinsinkun/sdl2-template/README.md

 - Install package with `pacman -S {...}`
 - (FYI: `-lmingw32 -lSDL2main -lSDL2` flags were added to tasks.json manually)
 - Hit run/debug button in VSCode, or F5 to compile and run

+## Enabling OpenGL
+- Swapped SDL native renderer for OpenGL renderer on gui branch
+- Added new flag to tasks.json `-lopengl32`